Greek FM travels to Turkey for talks on fraught ties

 “We are prepared to discuss all of our issues with Greece,” Cavusoglu told Turkey’s NTV television on Thursday.
 “Of course it is not possible to resolve all of the issues in one meeting — or in multiple meetings — but at least a positive atmosphere (is being) created and we can work out the ways in which we can resolve the existing problems.”

+In Athens, Greek government spokeswoman Aristotelia Peloni said Greece has frequently said it seeks the de-escalation of tension with Turkey and that this continues to be true.

+Peloni said that during Dendias’s visit to Turkey, “we will put forward our positions on all issues, bilateral and Euro-Turkish.
+We are always in favor of maintaining open channels of communication.”

 Turkey and Greece have also traded accusations over unauthorized migration.
-The Turkish coast guard, as well as numerous refugee rights organizations and aid groups, have accused the Greek coast guard of conducting pushbacks — illegal summary deportations — by returning their boats to Turkey without allowing them to apply for asylum in Greece.
+The Turkish coast guard, as well as numerous refugee rights organizations, have accused the Greek coast guard of conducting pushbacks — illegal summary deportations — by returning their boats to Turkey without allowing them to apply for asylum in Greece.

-Greece, for its part, denies it carries out pushbacks and accuses Turkey of failing to crack down on migrant smugglers operating from its shores and actively encouraging migrants who seek to enter Greece illegally.
+Greece denies it carries out pushbacks and accuses Turkey of failing to crack down on migrant smugglers operating from its shores.